 Tuition and fee bills are only online.
 Bill availability dates and due dates are listed below and on the Bursar’s Office website.
-When bills are issued, students receive an e-mail notification at their Colorado.edu e-mail address.
-They can click the link in the e-mail to view the bill and pay the bill.
+When bills are issued, students receive an email notification at their Colorado.edu email address.
+They can click the link in the email to view the bill and pay the bill.
 We accept payments from conventional checking or savings accounts (e-check) or credit/debit card.
 (Note: A nonrefundable 2.75% service fee applies to credit/debit card payments.
 To avoid paying this nonrefundable fee, use another payment method such as e-check.)
 We accept Visa, MasterCard, Discover, and American Express.
 Students can sign up their parents or others to view and pay the bill.
 For instructions on how to authorize payers, see Authorized Payers below.

 All payments are expected to be made on time on the due date (see below).
 Online payments can be made on the due date up until midnight Mountain Daylight Time, while other payments must be received in the Bursar’s Office by close of business.
 Postmarks are not honored.
 All late payments are subject to a late charge (up to $50) and finance charges of 1 percent per month on the unpaid balance.
 See Failure to Make a Payment section for more details.
 All checks containing restrictive endorsements are null and void and nonbinding on the university.

 You can pay online, in person, by mail, or wire transfer.
-We accept cash, checks, and e-checks (Internet payments from conventional checking or savings accounts), and credit/debit cards.
+We accept cash, checks, e-checks (Internet payments from conventional checking or savings accounts), and credit/debit cards.
 (A nonrefundable 2.75% service fee applies to credit/debit card payments.)

 For details on payment methods, go to the Bursar's Office website.